 Where to Stay on the Gulf Islands

 Poets Cove Resort and Spa: I stayed at this waterfront resort on Pender Island once for a wedding and it’s gorgeous!
-Book now
+Check Rates.

 Cabins: Over the years we’ve stayed at some great cabins on Saltspring and Galiano Island.
-This waterfront cabin on Galiano has a great garden.
-Book now
+This log cabin on Galiano has a killer cliff top view.
+Check Rates.

 Victoria

 Victoria is British Columbia’s capital city, but it’s not a stodgy government town.
-It has a beautiful harbour, interesting museums, historical buildings, a foodie scene, and easy access to beaches and trails.
-I’ve visited Victoria countless times as I have several good friends who live there.
+It has a beautiful harbour, interesting museums, historic buildings, a foodie scene, and easy access to beaches and trails.
+I’ve visited Victoria countless times because I have several good friends who live there.

 For indoor activities, I like the Royal British Columbia Museum and Craigdarroch Castle.
 Victoria’s compact downtown also is a great place to shop.
 I can’t go to Victoria without going to the fabulous Silk Road Tea store.
 If you want amazing baking, head to Fol Epi in Vic West.
 The croissants are sooo good.